rwalworth/hiero-docs/tutorials/smart-contracts/hscs-workshop/hardhat.md

 { value: 123n * 10_000_000_000n }
 ```

-You might think: Why does the number of tinybar need to be multiplied by 10 million?
+You might think: Why does the number of tinybar need to be multiplied by 10 billion?

 The _Value of gas price and value fields_ part of HIP-410 offers this explanation.